semuconsulting/pygnssutils/README.md

 a simple SPARTN IP (MQTT) Client which receives SPARTN correction data from an SPARTN IP location service and (optionally) sends this to a designated output stream.
 1. `SocketServer` class based on the native Python `ThreadingTCPServer`.
 Capable of operating in two modes - Socket Server or NTRIP Caster.
 Provides two alternate client request handler classes - `ClientHandler` (HTTP) or `ClientHandlerTLS` (HTTPS).
+1. `RinexConverter` class and its associated [`pyrinexconv`](#rinexconvert) CLI utility.
+This implements a binary GNSS data log file to RINEX text file conversion facility. **NB: this initial ALPHA release has limited functionality.**

 The pygnssutils homepage is located at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).